yashsadhanala/yashsadhanala/README.md

-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working as a Backend Engineer in Java, Springboot, and SQL.
-- 👯 I’m looking to collaborate on Full Stack Development
+- 👯 I’m looking to collaborate on Full Stack Development as I have great insight into HTML & Bootstrap.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning advanced Microservices.
-- 🤔 I’m looking for help with Tech related stuff
+- 🤔 I’m looking for help with Tech related stuff.
-- 💬 Ask me about Tech and Space
+- 💬 Ask me about Tech and Space.
-- 😄 Fun fact: I can complete a season over night!!
+- 😄 Fun fact: I can complete a season overnight!!
 - 📫 [Resume]

 <br>